 Diagnosing Lipedema

-Diagnosing Lipedema can be difficult as several other conditions present with similar symptoms, some of them in the same fat disorder family.
+Diagnosing Lipedema can be difficult as a couple other conditions present with similar symptoms, some of them in the same fat disorder family.
 Lipedema has frequently been misdiagnosed by clinicians as general obesity, which has had devastating effects, both physical and psychological, to people suffering with the disease.
-It can also be confused with venous insufficiency, plain lymphedema and the combination condition lipo-lymphedema.
+It can also be confused with venous insufficiency and plain lymphedema.

 ICD 11 Lipedema Code